 “This leaves security teams in the dark and it’s very advantageous for bad actors because they understand the power and value of code signing,” Kevin continued.
 “From Stuxnet to everyday malware and phishing campaigns, attacks that leverage code signing evade next-generation AV detection.
 Stolen code signing keys are powerful cyber weapons that put companies and their customers at risk.”

-In order to address these issues, Venafi recently debuted Next-Gen Code Signing, a machine identity protection solution that secures code signing processes by delivering enterprise wide visibility into all code signing operations.
+In order to address these issues, Venafi recently debuted Next-Gen Code Signing, a machine identity management solution that secures code signing processes by delivering enterprise wide visibility into all code signing operations.
 Next-Gen Code Signing provides centralized private key storage, code signing policy enforcement, and automation while reducing code signing burden on software development teams.

 In addition to securing enterprise code signing processes, Next-Gen Code Signing automates the management of all code signing private keys.
 Private code signing keys never leave the trusted Venafi storage platform or connected hardware security modules (HSMs).
 This new solution provides information security teams with comprehensive visibility and detailed intelligence about all aspects of code signing operations, including who signed the code and with which certificate, as well as who approved the request and when each action occurred.
 Using the intelligence gathered from code signing processes, Next-Gen Code Signing delivers compliance and audit reporting across all code signing activities.